henriqueramosqs/TicTacToe/README.md

   &nbsp; This python application runs a tic-tac-toe game where the user can play against an artificial intelligence based on minimax algorithm, which utility function simply evaluates winning, drawing and losing positions at leaf nodes.

 ## Usage clarification
-      As commented in the code,lines and columns indexed from 0, sochoosing line = 0 and column = 2 produces:
+      As commented in the code,lines and columns indexed from 0, so choosing line = 0 and column = 2 produces:

                       | |O
                      -----